Basketball Offense - Shuffle OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-Screens and ExchangesIn addition to the dribble entry and exchanges noted in the previous paragraph, exchanges can be made away from the ball.
+Screens and ExchangesIn addition to the dribble entry and exchanges just described, exchanges can be made away from the ball.
 Diagram W shows the post O5 setting a screen for the feeder O3 and exchanging positions.
-In Diagram X, the point down-screens for the post O3 and they exchange positions.
+In diagram X, the point down-screens for the post O3 and they exchange positions.

-Finally, in Diagram Y, the second cutter screens for the feeder and exchanges positions.
+Finally, in diagram Y, the second cutter screens for the feeder and exchanges positions.
 These are just some of the ways of getting the passing lanes opened up against a pressure defense.

-After the missed shot, and the offensive rebound is secured, I would teach my players to go right up for the put-back shot if available.
+After an Offensive ReboundAfter the missed shot, and the offensive rebound is secured, the rebounder should go right back up for the put-back shot if available.
 If not, or if you are trying to run the clock down, bring the ball outside and set up the offense.

 The shuffle creates movement and scoring opportunities for all five players and would be most effective against man-to-man defenses, but also could be useful against some zones, especially match-up zones.
 This offense favors a ball-control, intelligent team who has the patience to wait for a good scoring opportunity to develop.

+The shuffle may take some time to teach as each player must learn all five positions and the various options.
+This could be an excellent offense for the smaller team that lacks a strong post player.
 With all five players moving and changing positions, mis-matches will occur where at times the defense's tall post players will find themselves defending their man out on the perimeter while their guards may get caught down near the basket.

 Also, player substitution is easy since you can substitute your best player on the bench rather than a guard for a guard or a post for a post, since all positions are interchangeable.
-Additionally, opponents may have difficulty scouting this offense since a given playeR&Rsquo;s role is constantly changing.
+Additionally, opponents may have difficulty scouting this offense since a given player's role is constantly changing.

-Dean Smith: Teaching the Shuffle Offense
+Dean Smith: Teaching the Shuffle Offense (DVD)